 - VII.
 How do media rituals reflect religious ritual roots?
-What is the significance of ritual for humanity? - 5/18 A shift has occurred in religion due to the impact of media from rational, passive, word-based and highly individualized approaches to experiential, participatory, image-based and connective ones.
-In addition, many of the rituals and symbols so endemic to organized religions have been borrowed, adapted and transformed by the media and vice versa. - 5/23 Organized sports provides an interesting example of varied media rituals.
-Interface Issue: Religion and Sports: Strange Bedfellows. - IX.
-Towards a Theology or Religious Perspective Crafted "Out of" Media and Pop Culture 5/25 & 6/1 Project #3: Group Presentations; Course Conclusions.
+What is the significance of ritual for humanity? - 5/22 A shift has occurred in religion due to the impact of media from rational, passive, word-based and highly individualized approaches to experiential, participatory, image-based and connective ones.
+In addition, many of the rituals and symbols so endemic to organized religions have been borrowed, adapted and transformed by the media and vice versa. - 5/24 Organized sports provides an interesting example of varied media rituals.Interface Issue: Religion and Sports: Strange Bedfellows. - 5/31 Hip Hop and Religion - IX.
+Towards a Theology or Religious Perspective Crafted "Out of" Media and Pop Culture 6/5 & 6/7 Project #3: Group Presentations; Course Conclusions.

 Project #1: Of the three areas examined thus far in our considerations around Media and Religion - 1] Media, Religion, Spirituality and Culture; 2] Media, Religion and Identity Formation; 3] Media Literacy - and their accompanied reading and class discussion and input, write a four page essay citing these sources where you examine and describe the ways that media, religion, spirituality and pop culture have shaped your identity.
 This requires a bit of social analysis - an examination of how media, pop culture and religion have operated in your life to "normalize" what you have come to believe about the world.
 What have you learned from this examination about the role of the media, religion, spirituality and pop culture and how they influence who you are?
 What are some of the benefits and drawbacks, as well as the implications of this shaping?
-[Four typed pages] Due Date 5/23 by midnight.
+[Four typed pages] Due Date posted on Camino.

 Project #2: View a contemporary film (other than The Matrix, American Beauty, Fight Club, Life is a House, Magnolia, Dogma, The Truman Show, Boondock Saints and Run Lola Run which are already treated in D/T) or one episode of a recent television series (other than The Simpsons) that has a significant religious or spiritual component and/or message for popular culture.
 Write a review of four typed pages that analyzes and interprets this film or television series through those religious or spiritual elements.
-Use the Lynch text for helpful approaches/questions for interpreting the film, as well as D/T chapters on film and TV [four typed pages] Due Date: 5/23 by midnight.
+Use the Lynch text for helpful approaches/questions for interpreting the film, as well as D/T